offbynull/learn/Bioinformatics/input/input.md

 A path in a de Bruijn graph that walks over each edge exactly once is a guess of the genome might be.
 Such a path is called a Eulerian cycle: It starts and ends at the same node (a cycle), and walks over every edge in the graph.
 In contrast to finding Hamiltonian paths in an overlay graph, it's much faster to find Eulerian cycles in an de Bruijn graph.

-Even with the faster speed, finding Eulerian cycles in a de Bruijn graph has many of the same complications as finding Hamiltonian paths in a overlay graph:
+Even with the faster speed, finding Eulerian cycles in a de Bruijn graph has many of the same complications as finding Hamiltonian paths in an overlay graph:

  1. Practical problems with sequencing mean that Eulerian cycles will either not exist or be wildly incorrect:
     * Fragment_SEQs are for both strands of double stranded DNA, meaning that either...